nabihahkamaruzuki/nabihahkamaruzuki/README.md

 ### :writing_hand:	About ME :

-- I am a junior developer
+- I am a back-end developer.
-- Currently, started to document my progress as a developer on this Github profile
+- Currently, started to document my progress as a developer on this Github profile.
-- My focus is learning web developer based on <a href="https://www.theodinproject.com/paths/full-stack-javascript">The Odin Project</a>
+- My focus is learning web developer based on <a href="https://www.theodinproject.com/paths/full-stack-javascript">The Odin Project</a> course.
 ---

 ### :hammer_and_wrench: Languages and Tools :